Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Problem Setting

 \section{Problem Setting}

 Consider an entity, e.g., an academic paper or a code repository, \(i\in\{1,\dots,N\}\) observed on a platform that logs data containing \emph{lead} and \emph{lag} channels.
 The lead and lag sequences are discrete-time signals sampled at a predefined interval (e.g., daily or weekly) starting when the entity initializes (e.g., a preprint is posted).
 Early in the timeline, the lag channel may be sparse or entirely zero, as measurable impact often takes time to manifest.
 In particular, we define \textbf{lead channel} as a multivariate sequence \(\mathbf{x}^{(i)}_{1:T_i}\!=\!(x^{(i)}_{1},\dots,x^{(i)}_{T_i})\in\mathbb{R}^{T_i\times d_x}\) which captures early-phase interactions (e.g.,\ downloads, pushes, views).
 The \textbf{lag channel} is multivariate sequence \(\mathbf{y}^{(i)}_{1:T_i} = (y^{(i)}_1, \dots, y^{(i)}_{T_i}) \in \mathbb{R}^{T_i \times d_y}\) recording delayed signals of impact (e.g., citations, sales), aligned to the same absolute timeline.
 We fix a prediction horizon \(H \in \mathbb{Z}_{>0}\), and define a \emph{lookback window} \(\tau < H\).
 We are interested in making a prediction based only on early observation up to cutoff \(\tau\) about some behavior of \(\mathbf{y}^{(i)}\) at a much later timepoint \(H\).
-In full generality, the learner may observe both early lead and lag sequences \(\mathbf{x}^{(i)}_{1:\tau},\mathbf{y}^{(i)}_{1:\tau}\), though the early lag sequence may be sparse or uninformative.
+In full generality, the learner may observe both early lead and lag sequences \(\mathbf{x}^{(i)}_{1:\tau},\mathbf{y}^{(i)}_{1:\tau}\), allowing models to leverage auto-regressive signals alongside cross-channel indicators, though the early lag sequence may be sparse or uninformative.
 At prediction time, there is no access to the future lead values \(\mathbf{x}^{(i)}_{\tau+1:H}\) nor lag values \(\mathbf{y}^{(i)}_{\tau+1:H}\).
-The gap between $\tau$ and $H$ may be significant, and this sets the LLF setting apart from much related work on timeseries forecasting.
+The gap between $\tau$ and $H$ may be significant, and this sets the LLF setting apart from much related work on time series forecasting.
 The goal is to predict a downstream outcome derived from the lag channel at \(H\):

 where \(g(\cdot)\) extracts a quantity of interest, like the value at a fixed future timepoint (e.g., \(y^{(i)}_{H}\)), a cumulative sum, or a binary label (e.g., top‑10\% impact).
 For example, we may use a sequence of preprint accesses over the first $\tau=30$ days to predict whether the paper will receive at least 50 citations in the next $H=5$ years.
 Unlike rolling forecasting~\citep{zhou2021informer}, LLF (i) ignores the intermediate values between \(\tau\) and \(H\); (ii) leverages cross-channel dependence between \(\mathbf{x}\) and \(\mathbf{y}\); and (iii) focuses on horizons where \(H\) is large relative to typical seasonality patterns, making naïve extrapolation ineffective.